WebOfTrustInfo/txref-conversion-java/README.md

 ### Information

-This is an implementation of [Bech32 Encoded Transaction Position References](https://github.com/veleslavs/bips/blob/wip/bip-XXXX-Bech32_Encoded_Transaction_Postion_References.mediawiki).
+This is an implementation of [BIP 136: Bech32 Encoded Tx Position References](https://github.com/bitcoin/bips/pull/555).

 Use at your own risk!
 Pull requests welcome.